kingsley0718/AtliQ-Motors-Report/README.md

-# AtliQ-Motors-Report
+# ATLIQ MOTORS – ELECTRIC VEHICLE MARKET ANALYSIS REPORT(INDIA)
+## Executive Summary
-This report presents an in-depth performance analysis of India's electric and hybrid vehicle market, with the objective of supporting AtliQ Motors’ expansion into the Indian EV space.
+### This report presents an in-depth performance analysis of India's electric and hybrid vehicle market, with the objective of supporting AtliQ Motors’ expansion into the Indian EV space.
+Conducted over a three-day span using Power BI and DAX, this report explores national trends, leading manufacturers, regional penetration patterns, and growth opportunities between 2022 and 2024.
+Findings from the analysis will guide strategic decision-making around product launches, regional targeting, and market positioning as AtliQ scales operations beyond North America.